 Understand what it is you’re good at and what skills you can bring to your own business, and work on the skills you’re lacking.
 If you think you won’t wrap your head around the financial side of things or your marketing skills are a little rusty, find someone with experience who can help you get started.
 It’s best to know the areas you need to improve so you can work on making them better rather than finding out down the line.

-There are some great tools available for Australian home business owners, and many of them come from the Australian Government’s Business website.
+There are some great tools available for American home business owners, and many of them come from the USA Gov website.
 The best free resource to start with is their ‘Starting Your Business Checklist’ which helps you tick off everything you need to get started.

 In addition to the resources on this website, you can also speak with business managers, bank managers, government advisory services, and local members of the community for free knowledge that could be invaluable in growing your business.
 Networking is a major part of establishing and building your customer base, so don’t be afraid to get out and about where you can.